 As a company, we are not involved in animal husbandry, nor do we slaughter any animals ourselves (regarding the supply chain, see 414-2).
-The dogs and cats that are kept by the Symrise subsidiary Diana are primarily used to conduct taste tests, while fish and shrimp in the Diana Aqua segment are used for product tests.
+The dogs and cats housed by our Nutrition segment are primarily experts in sensory and behavioral assessment of pet food and care, while fish and shrimp in the Diana Aqua segment are used to assess product performance.

 If needed, our dogs and cats receive antibiotics and anti-inflammatory treatment.
-The animals are held only as subjects for pet food taste tests.
-After several years they are put up for adoption or sold.
+The animals are kept exclusively as subjects for pet food and care tests.
+After an average of five years, the animals enter the adoption program to live with families.